-Given the considerable uncertainty around the nature of the reference rate that would replace LIBOR, the AFME model wording also includes the following parameters for determining a new reference rates:
+Given the considerable uncertainty around the nature of the reference rate that would replace LIBOR, the consent provisions also include parameters for determining a new reference rate.
+In recent transactions, the following have been included as potential alternative reference rates:

-- any benchmark rate with an equivalent term to LIBOR as published, endorsed, approved or recognised as a replacement to LIBOR by the Bank of England, the Financial Conduct Authority or the Prudential Regulation Authority or any relevant committee or other body established, sponsored or approved by any of the foregoing; - a benchmark rate with an equivalent terms utilised in a material number of publicly listed new issues of asset backed floating rate notes denominated in the same currency in the six months prior to the proposed effective date of such modification; or such other benchmark rate as reasonably determined by the issuer (or an entity such as the servicer or the cash manager on its behalf).
+- any reference rate published, endorsed, approved or recognized by the Federal Reserve, the Bank of England, any regulator in the United States, the United Kingdom or the European Union or any stock exchange on which the Notes are listed or any relevant committee or other body established, sponsored or approved by any of the foregoing - the SONIA or Broad Treasuries Repo Financing Rate (or any rate which is derived from, based upon or otherwise similar to either of the foregoing) - a reference rate utilized in a material number of publicly listed new issues of asset backed floating rate notes denominated in the same currency - a reference rate utilized in a publicly listed new issue of asset backed floating rate notes denominated in the same currency by the same originator or by another originator in the same group - auch other reference rate as reasonably determined by the issuer (or an entity such as the servicer or the cash manager on its behalf).

 The parties that will ultimately be affected if LIBOR or any other reference rate is unavailable would be the noteholders.
 In order to protect their rights, the noteholders have, in recent transactions, been given the right to veto any amendment relating to LIBOR by way of a "negative consent" provision.
-Under this provision, in order to veto the proposed amendment, noteholders representing at least a specified percentage (in most recent cases and in the AFME model wording, this has been set at 10%) of the principal amount outstanding of the notes should have notified the relevant issuer that they do not consent to the proposed amendments.
+Under this provision, in order to veto the proposed amendment, noteholders representing at least a specified percentage (in most recent cases, this has been set at 10%) of the principal amount outstanding of the notes should have notified the relevant issuer that they do not consent to the proposed amendments.
 Approaches as to which class(es) of noteholders have the negative consent right vary from transaction to transaction.
 In certain transactions, the negative consent right has been given to the most senior class then outstanding and in other transactions (where the floating rate notes are not the most senior class) to either the class(es) of floating rate notes or class(es) of notes that rank senior to such affected class).

-Any modification to the reference rate will also need to satisfy other conditions including consent of all parties to the transaction documents that are proposed to be amended and a confirmation from the rating agencies rating the notes that such amendments would not cause a downgrade of the rated notes.
-Although rating agencies are often sensitive to such provisions.
+Any modification to the reference rate will also need to satisfy other conditions including consent of all parties to the transaction documents that are proposed to be amended and a confirmation from the rating agencies rating the notes that such amendments would not cause a downgrade of the rated notes, although rating agencies are often sensitive to such provisions.